 A plate belongs to the vehicle,not an owner, and there’s much we can tell from today’s car number plates, from where a vehicle was registered to how old it is.
 Plates carry a series of characters that includes both letters and numbers helping both officials and owners identify and keep track of them.
 Being able to tell so much about a car just from its number plate can be invaluable, particularly if you’re looking to purchase one.
 Not only can you quickly assess its age, but by entering the registration number into the DVLA search engine online you can access all kinds of information about it, from when its MOT or tax expires to the size of its engine.

 Here in the UK, newly registered number plates change on two dates every year to make it easier for both the authorities and buyers to identify a car’s age, and it is strictly prohibited by law to put a new number plate on an older vehicle to make it seem younger than it actually is.
+If you are looking to buy a new registration then you can buy a private registration through Car.co.uk.

 If you’ve ever wondered when and why number plates change in the UK, read on for a full explanation.
 You’ll also find out how number plates changing can affect the price you pay for a new car.